code-423n4/2021-09-bvecvx/README.md

 The other half of the contract is not audited with veCVXStrategy not even being live currently.

-For the sake of completeness we also added `CvxLocker` and `CvxStakingProxy` which are contracts written by Convex.finance
+For the sake of completeness we also added `CvxLocker` and `CvxStakingProxy` which are contracts written by Convex.finance which is also participating in the contest

 ## Smart Contracts